Governance, Risk & Compliance

 This briefing forms part of the Governance, Risk & Compliance stream in the AWS Information Centre.
 It focuses on practical, employer-facing guidance — not legal advice — and is written for HR, safety, risk and executive readers responsible for managing workplace issues.

-What business continuity actually covers
+What business continuity actually covers in a workforce context

 Business impact analysis with a workforce lens

 Business impact analysis should explicitly consider workforce capacity, key-person dependence and the conditions under which people can continue to operate.
+Pure-process analysis often understates dependencies that only become visible when the people who actually do the work are unavailable.

 Scenario planning: illness, key-person loss, industrial action, system failure

 Scenarios should be tailored to the organisation's actual operating context rather than drawn from generic templates.
 The point of scenario planning is to surface the specific weaknesses that matter, not to populate a register with abstract risks.
+A small number of well-tested scenarios produces more useful capability than a large number of untested ones.

-Roles, decision rights and escalation
+Roles, decision rights and RACI

 Integrating WHS, employment and operational systems

 Continuity planning that ignores WHS and employment systems generates risk in the response itself.
-Integration should be planned, not improvised.
+WHS and employment obligations do not pause during disruption — duty of care, consultation obligations, leave and pay entitlements, and contract terms all continue to apply.

-WHS and employment obligations do not pause during disruption.
 Plans that have not considered how those obligations will be met in response conditions tend to produce secondary issues that compound the original disruption.
+Integration with HR, WHS and operational systems should be planned, with input from workplace advisory where the employment dimensions of a scenario are complex.

-Testing, learning and continuous improvement
+Testing, evidence and continuous improvement

-What employers should review
+What employers should put in place

 Frequently asked questions